 If the pile does start to smell or it's not breaking down, go to the when compost stinks article for compost troubleshooting tips.

 One Bin or Two?

 Whether you have one bin or two is not just a matter of volume - it will affect how you process and harvest compost.
 Two bins are recommended if you have more than a few square feet of garden.
-One bin will be the "open" bin that you keep adding stuff to, and the other will be the "closed" bin that you have already filled and is in the process of breaking down.
+One bin will be the "open" bin that you keep adding stuff to, and the other will be the "closed" bin that you have already filled and is in the process of finishing breaking down.
 If you don't stop adding stuff to a compost pile at some point, you're always going to have un-broken-down stuff in it.

 Can't I Just Toss Kitchen Scraps Directly In the Garden?

 If you're wondering why you shouldn't just put your vegetable scraps directly on the garden (a logical question), it's because the breakdown process itself will temporarily rob your soil of nutrients.
 As the hungry fungi and bacteria eat the kitchen scraps, they will temporarily pull the nutrients they need to build their bodies out of the soil, creating a deficiency.
 When those bacteria later die and their bodies decompose, the nutrients return to the soil.
-Better to do this process in a compost pile or bin.
+But it's better to do this process in a compost pile or bin.